6 March 2018

 The family connections continue with Sylvia’s granddaughter Helen who is a Visiting Professor at Manchester Metropolitan and women’s rights activist.

-Dr Kate Cook, Senior Lecturer at Manchester Metropolitan and Head of the Sylvia Pankhurst Gender Research Centre, said: “2018 is an important year as we mark the centenary of some women gaining the right to vote.
+Dr Kate Cook (above), Senior Lecturer at Manchester Metropolitan and Head of the Sylvia Pankhurst Gender Research Centre, said: “2018 is an important year as we mark the centenary of some women gaining the right to vote.

 “Our programme of events on International Women’s Day will highlight current arts and social practice of women at the University who are working across art, fashion, architecture and writing.